 It’s critical to watch out for signs that your teenager is struggling.
 During a time when teens are more likely to want a significant amount of privacy in their lives, it may be that they are not forthcoming about their mental health struggles, or else spend a lot of time away from parents or home.
 This means that you may not be around them as often as you would like in order to assess their behavior all the time.
 That’s why it’s important to notice any changes in their behavior when you do spend time with them.
 Plus, also notice any changes to their routine in general, such as suddenly being withdrawn or aggressive.

 You will know when they need treatment when your teen’s mental health is negatively affecting themselves and those around them, or if they have become a danger to themselves or those around them.
-Severe addictive behavior or substance abuse is also a vital sign that your teenager needs a treatment program as soon as possible.
+Substance use can also be a sign that your teenager needs a treatment program as soon as possible.

 Getting Your Teen the Mental Health Treatment They Need